-The Division of Rheumatology at is part of the multidisciplinary Arthritis Program at University Health Network (UHN), which is the largest Arthritis program in Canada.
+The Division of Rheumatology at is part of the multidisciplinary Schroeder Arthritis Institute at University Health Network (UHN), which is the largest arthritis program in Canada.

 The mission of the Division of Rheumatology is to improve the lives of patients with autoimmune and inflammatory rheumatic diseases through research, education and clinical care.
 Its vision is global leadership in early diagnosis, innovative treatment and prevention of autoimmune and inflammatory rheumatic diseases.